 Demo workflows#

-A good way to get started with MatFlow is to run one of the built-in workflows.
+A good way to get started with MatFlow is to run one of the built-in demo workflows.
 This will also test your installation, configuration, and some of your environments.

 Submit a workflow#